xsoulspace/last_answer/README.md

 ## Support Development

-You can support this app development by [buying a cup of cofee](https://www.buymeacoffee.com/arenukvern) or [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer).
+You can support this app development by [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer).

 Thank you for your support!